unibas-tilics/tilics/2024/Comments are a programmer's love letters/article.md

 Without comments, code may be a confusing maze.
 Sure, it works, but why?
 Comments give clues, like a hidden diary entry: “Here’s why I did this,” or “Don’t touch this—it’s holding everything together!”
 Still, balance is important: excessive commenting can clutter the code and reduce its readability, so add comments only where necessary.

-Next time you see a comment, think of it as a love letter—left with care, thought, and clarity, just for you.
+So next time you see a comment, think of it as a love letter—left with care, thought, and clarity, just for you.

 ## Author